contoweb/laravel-pdflib/readme.md

 The new document file can be found in the app/Exports` directory.

-> Todo: Working on some example files...
+> Todo: Working on some example cases...

-Later, the document can be generated easily with:
+Ìn a final step, generating a PDF is as easy as:

 ```php